Frequently Asked Questions

 Don't worry - We have collated the most popular questions for you.

-You can also find all the documentation here on the website.
-If you head to our "Documents" section, you'll find everything you need.
-Please don't hesitate to ask us any questions on whiterosecheer@gmail.com if you wish to clarify something, or utilise the chat function.
+You can find all the documentation here on the website.
+If you head to our "Documents" section, you'll find everything you need, including the Season 10 Handbook, Season 10 International Handbook, and all our most important policies.
+Please don't hesitate to ask us any questions on whiterosecheer@gmail.com if you wish to clarify something.
 We'll get back to you ASAP!

-Our main placement week has now passed for Season 9, but we do have a mid-season intake.
+Our main placement week has now passed for Season 10, but we do have a mid-season intake.
+Equally, our Recreational Stream, Oysters, has intakes around every 6 weeks or so, plus any athlete can join our Tumbling Academy at any time.
 Please email us on whiterosecheer@gmail.com if you wish to know more!

 Do I have to commit to the competitive teams?